 Now as we enter into this part of the eighth chapter of Romans, the Holy Spirit's ministry comes into clear focus.
-Up to this time the Holy Spirit has only been mentioned once in the entire epistle to the Romans and that in chapter 5 verse 5.
-But now in this chapter alone, the Holy Spirit is mentioned nearly 20 times.
+In this chapter alone, the Holy Spirit is mentioned nearly 20 times.
 So this is really His chapter.
-And we've entitled it, "Life in the Spirit.'
-The richness of the chapter, by the way, is beyond calculating, it's beyond therefore expression and I cannot find the words to give you all of the things that are here, or even all of the things I feel.
-But as I read it over and over again, and as I meditate on it and think about it, I find myself moving along in ever ascending kind of track that culminates ultimately in the peon of praise that concludes this incredible chapter.
-It sweeps you off your feet eventually and carries you away to glories in the very presence of Gold Himself.
+And we've entitled it, "Life in the Spirit.”
+The richness of the chapter, by the way, is beyond calculating.
+It's beyond, therefore, expression and I cannot find the words to give you all of the things that are here, or even all of the things that I feel.
+But as I read it over and over again, and as I meditate on it and think about it, I find myself moving along in an ever ascending kind of track that culminates ultimately in the peon of praise that concludes this incredible chapter.
+It sweeps you off your feet eventually and carries you away to glories in the very presence of God Himself.
 It is a monumental chapter and when read with an open heart and understood with an open mind can be incredibly enriching.
 And I really don't think that if you internalize the things that are here and if you meditate on them, you can ever be the same.
 I think it's a life-changing chapter as so many are in this tremendous epistle to the Romans.

-If you study the Bible, for example, you would ... for example, you will find that: The Holy Spirit possesses mind, emotion, will.
+If you study the Bible, for example, you will find that the Holy Spirit possesses mind, emotion, will.
 He knows the deep things of God.
 He loves the saints.
 He makes decisions.
 He speaks.
 He prays.
 He teaches.
 He guides.
 He commands.
 He fellowships.
 He comforts.
 He may be grieved.
 He may be quenched.
 He may be lied to.
 He may be tested.
 He may be resisted.
 He may be blasphemed.
 And all of these things indicate that He is indeed a person.

 And so, as we come to chapter 8, we would note again that he is still talking on this same theme.
 And you remember that when he began to introduce to us salvation by grace through faith in chapter 3, he followed that introduction in 3 and 4 with a series of results of justification by faith.
 And we saw those in chapters 5, 6 and 7, various things that resulted from our being made righteous in Christ.
 And those are carefully laid out for us.
 Things like peace with God.
 Things like freedom from the law.
 Things like a new life, the death of the old, the resurrection of the new.
 All of those elements that are results of justification have been outlined for us.

 Now as you come to chapter 8, you really come to a climactic point as he talks about the results of justification.
 And he begins the chapter in verse 1 by saying, "There is therefore now no condemnation to them who are in Christ Jesus."
-And that is the ... that's the high point.
+And that is the ...
+That's the high point.
 That's the great epitome of his expressions of the results of justification.
-Finally and most magnanimously and most gloriously and most wonderfully we will never be condemned.
+Finally, and most magnanimously and most gloriously and most wonderfully, we will never be condemned.
 We will never experience condemnation for our sin because we are made righteous in Jesus Christ.
 And this is a marvelous, marvelous reality.
 The only way you can understand how marvelous it is to have no condemnation is to understand what it means to be condemned.
-And if you reach back in your memory and go back to our study of Romans 1:18 to 3:20, you might remember some glimpses of condemnation that are given there--to think of all that God had planned for those who rejected Him,, to think of the horrors of God's condemning judgment and then to understand that we have been delivered from that.
+And if you reach back in your memory and go back to our study of Romans 1:18 to 3:20, you might remember some glimpses of condemnation that are given there, to think of all that God had planned for those that rejected Him,, to think of the horrors of God's condemning judgment and then to understand that we have been delivered from that.
 Jonathan Edwards put it this way, "The wrath of God upon the wicked is just as intense as His love is to the saints."
-And when you understand that, then you canrelish the reality of no condemnation.
+And when you understand that, then you can relish the reality of no condemnation.

 Now, I want you to just think with me through this chapter in the next few weeks and I really believe that this is going to be one of the great experiences of our church family.
-I'm trying to capture in words, all the things that flood my mind when I come to this chapter.
+I'm trying to capture in words all the things that flood my mind when I come to this chapter.
 And I know it's going to take me a while to get it all out.
 But when we're done I think we're going to have a tremendously enriching time.
 What is it that the Spirit of God does to confirm to us the reality of no condemnation?
-I'm just going to give you the little list, and you have an outline there, you can kind of look along and we'll be looking through that in the weeks ahead.
+I'm just going to give you a little list.
+And you have an outline there, you can kind of look along and we'll be looking through that in the weeks ahead.

 First, He frees us from sin and death.
 He enables us to fulfill the law.
 He changes our nature.
 He empowers us for victory.
 He confirms our adoption.
 He guarantees our glory.
 And He aids our prayers.
 And because He does all of that, the results are given in verses 28 to 39.
 The reason we can praise God, the reason we can glory in that tremendous crescendo and benediction at the end of the chapter is because of all these things that the Spirit does to confirm our no condemnation status before God.